-#AlcoholAwarenessWeek kicks off today (Monday 11th November) so we’ve put together 7 ways that we can help you, along with other resources, to succeed with your mindful drinking goals.
+#AlcoholAwarenessWeek kicks off today (Monday 11th November) so we’ve put together 7 ways that we can help you, along with other resources, to succeed with your mindful drinking goals and change your drinking.

 *We use the “mindful drinking” as an umbrella term to include everything from going alcohol-free to cutting down or taking a break.

 Use all available resources to help you plan to change your drinking

 Planning is one of the first things that will ensure you don’t fold at the first hurdle and will help you get back up and keep going if you trip up.
 Try creating a WOOP (Wish, Outcome, Obstacle, Plan) to plan for individual triggers, and our online courses will provide practical advice to walk you through potential challenges.
 We have a different course available to suit your needs from a four-week sober sprint, to an eight-week mindful drinking plan, or even our dedicated Christmas Programme to guide you through one of the trickiest times of the year.

 There are plenty of other courses and resources to fall back on if you’re looking for something to compliment any of the above, from Annie Grace’s video courses to face-to-face recovery services.
 Many of our members find that taking bits and pieces from a combination of different methods works for them.

 *Please contact your local drug & alcohol services or doctor if you’re drinking heavily on a daily basis, as stopping abruptly is neither safe nor advised.
 Do please seek medical advice if you’re unsure about how and when to change your drinking.